 📖 🦃 🎣 🏈 🏁

-I work with a team of highly-skilled professionals that perform penetration testing services with the ultimate goal of reducing risk by finding security vulnerabilities before others do.
+I work with a team of highly-skilled professionals that perform penetration testing with the ultimate goal of reducing risk by finding security vulnerabilities before others do.
 My role offers me the opportunity to drive security initiatives that directly impact the attack surface and incident response procedures across the company.

 The typical day as a penetration tester varies a lot.
 My day could involve any combination of the following: